 Become a Teacher “It’s great to see the difference in new teachers when they get a non swimmer to lift their feet and start swimming”Alan McGown, Swimming Tutor So you are thinking about becoming a swimming teacher?
 Teaching people how to swim is one of the most rewarding jobs in the swimming world.
 It’s also an active and challenging role and many local pools are always on the look out for new staff.
 It is suitable for mums, dads and guardians as the hours are very flexible For more information about coaching qualifications please go to courses and training.
 Can't find the Course you were looking for?
 Please leave your details here and we will notify you when a course becomes available for booking in your area.
 What is the difference between a swimming teacher and coach?
 Search by: Keyword Submit Search What is the difference between a swimming teacher and coach?
 Swimming Teachers predominantly work with non-swimmers or those not fully confident in the water.
 Teachers promote swimming for life to all, and can guide those swimmers with potential down a competitive swimming pathway.
 A swimming Teacher has an understanding of the aquatic fundamentals and a basic understanding of appropriate correction to common aquatic faults.
 Swimming Coaching is a very different role; they help their participants to grow and develop their swimming technique and skills.
 Coaches guide and improve the existing technical skills of the aquatic discipline they work in, including swimming, diving, synchronised swimming and water polo.
 A swimming Coach has an understanding of speed swimming techniques, a basic understanding of appropriate corrections to common faults and be able to deliver a series of effective training sets.
 How do I find out more?
 We would encourage you to go to a pool and have a chat with current teachers.
 Most will be happy to tell you about their jobs.
 Find your nearest pool with the Scottish Swimming Pool Finder below.
 What qualifications do I need?
-The first level of qualification (UKCC Level 1 Teaching Aquatics) focuses how and what to teach.
-Once completed, teachers are qualified to actively support a more senior qualified or licensed teacherat any level, in the delivery of a pre-prepared lesson.
-You must be 16+ years of age at the start of the course.
-To teach on your own, you will be required to hold a UKCC Level 2 Teaching Aquatics qualification.
-This qualification will provide you with the skills and knowledge to effectively plan, prepare, deliver, monitor and evaluate lessons.
-You must be 17 + years of age before the course begins.
-To find a course please visit our Events Calendar ans search under the UKCC Category.
+The Scottish Swimming Teacher Qualification (SSTQ) will provide you with the skills and knowledge to effectively plan, prepare, deliver, monitor and evaluate lessons.
+You must be 16 + years of age and a Scottish Swimming member before the course begins.
+To find a course please visit our Events Calendar and search under the Qualifications Category.
 How much will it cost?
-Typically, initial qualifications cost around £390, but don’t let lack of funds stand in the way.
-Learners are elligable to apply for SportScotland Subsidy funding for all UKCC courses.
-They vary according to location but some even pay 100% of the course costs.
-Please see the Subsidy section of our website for further information on how to apply including application forms and deadlines.
+The Scottish Swimming Teacher Qualification (SSTQ) costs £550 but don’t let lack of funds stand in the way.
+Learners are eligible to apply for SportScotland Subsidy funding, please see the Subsidy section of our website for further information on how to apply including application forms and deadlines.
 What jobs are available once qualified?
-With the UKCC Level 2 Teaching Aquatics qualification you could work in a learn to swim scheme in a swimming club or leisure centre as swimming teacher (or assistant if you hold UKCC Level 1) to deliver swimming lessons to children and adults.
+With the Scottish Swimming Teacher Qualification you could work in a learn to swim scheme in a swimming club or leisure centre as swimming teacher to deliver swimming lessons to children and adults.
 You would help to teach wannabe swimmers how to move and be safe in the water.
 Please see our our Job Opportunties page.